Anonymous UserInformation Systems Architect at Cornerstone Bank

 Automate repetitive tasks so you can focus on projects that drive your business forward.
 Find out how OpCon workload automation enables you to create repeatable, reliable workflows - all managed from a single platform.

-Tidal Automation is ranked 4th in Workload Automation with 15 reviews while VisualCron is ranked 7th in Workload Automation with 5 reviews.
+Tidal Automation is ranked 4th in Workload Automation with 15 reviews while VisualCron is ranked 6th in Workload Automation with 5 reviews.
 Tidal Automation is rated 8.4, while VisualCron is rated 9.8.
 The top reviewer of Tidal Automation writes "Gives us the ability to see everything across our scheduling universe, without having to access multiple systems".
 On the other hand, the top reviewer of VisualCron writes "Has made us more efficient, eliminating manual processes that free up our employees to take on more of their prioritized projects on a daily basis".
-Tidal Automation is most compared with Control-M, AutoSys Workload Automation, IBM Workload Automation, ActiveBatch Workload Automation and Automic Automation Intelligence, whereas VisualCron is most compared with WinAutomation by Softomotive, UiPath, ActiveBatch Workload Automation, Microsoft Power Automate and AutoSys Workload Automation.
+Tidal Automation is most compared with Control-M, AutoSys Workload Automation, IBM Workload Automation, Automic Workload Automation and Stonebranch Universal Automation Center, whereas VisualCron is most compared with WinAutomation by Softomotive, UiPath, Microsoft Power Automate, ActiveBatch Workload Automation and AutoSys Workload Automation.
 See our Tidal Automation vs. VisualCron report.

 See our list of best Workload Automation vendors.